biolab/scorange-hugo/content/privacy/_index.md

 ### Log Data
 Like many site operators, we collect information that your browser sends whenever you visit our Site (''Log Data'').
 This Log Data may include information such as your computer's Internet Protocol (''IP'') address, browser type, browser version, the pages of our Site that you visit, the time and date of your visit, the time spent on those pages and other statistics.
 In addition, we are using third party services, i.e. Google Analytics, that collect, monitor and analyze these data.
-If you wish to opt-out of data collection on our site, we recommend you to use [Google Analytics Opt-Out Add On](https://tools.google.com/dlpage/gaoptout/)
+If you wish to opt-out of data collection on our site, we recommend you to use {{< link_new url="https://tools.google.com/dlpage/gaoptout/" name="Google Analytics Opt-Out Add On">}}.
 ### Communications
 We may use your Personal Information to contact you when replying to your contact request or conducting a survey of activities.